projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    ACRN vCPU thread

-1. Check if this is the vCPU's first launch.
-If yes, do VMCS initialization.
-(See `VMX Initialization`_.)

-2. Handle softirq by calling *do_softirq*.
+1. Check if *vcpu_thread* needs to schedule out to *default_idle* or other *vcpu_thread* by reschedule request.
+If needed, then schedule out to *default_idle* or other *vcpu_thread*.

-3. Handle pending request by calling *acrn_handle_pending_request*.
+2. Handle pending request by calling *acrn_handle_pending_request*.
    (See `Pending Request Handlers`_.)

-4. Check if *vcpu_thread* needs to schedule out to *default_idle* by reschedule request.
-If needed, then schedule out to *default_idle*.

-5. VM Enter by calling *start/run_vcpu*, then enter non-root mode to do guest execution.
+3. VM Enter by calling *start/run_vcpu*, then enter non-root mode to do guest execution.

-6. VM Exit from *start/run_vcpu* when guest trigger vm exit reason in non-root mode.
+4. VM Exit from *start/run_vcpu* when guest trigger vm exit reason in non-root mode.

-7. Handle vm exit based on specific reason.
+5. Handle vm exit based on specific reason.

-8. Loop back to step 2.
+6. Loop back to step 1.

 vCPU Run Context
 ================